K. J. Osborn

-Kendrick Ladell "K. J." Osborn Jr. (born June 10, 1997) is an American professional football wide receiver.
+Kendrick Ladell "K. J." Osborn Jr. (born June 10, 1997) is an American professional football wide receiver for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Buffalo Bulls and Miami Hurricanes prior to being selected by the Minnesota Vikings in the fifth round of the 2020 NFL draft.
-Osborn has also been a member of the New England Patriots and Washington Commanders.

 Early life and college

 Osborn is a native of Ypsilanti, Michigan and attended Lincoln High School before transferring to IMG Academy for his senior year.
 Osborn played at SUNY Buffalo for three years.
 He had 96 catches for 1,490 yards and 12 touchdowns.
 Osborn earned second-team All-MAC honors in his last year at Buffalo.
 He enrolled at the University of Miami as a graduate transfer in 2019.
 He led the Hurricanes with 50 receptions for 547 yards and five touchdowns, in addition to returning 16 punts for 255 yards (15.9 average) and 10 kickoffs for 201 yards (20.1 average).